Perfect Pairings & Recipes for

 Matching Flavour Profiles

-Recipes That Pair Lardon With Vegetables
+Recipes That Pair Lardon With Flat-leaf Parsley

 • Linked Flavour Notes

-Looking at the accents that are most strongly associated with the various flavours of lardon, we can identify other ingredients that are likely to pair well.
+Looking at the aroma accents that are most strongly associated with the various flavours of lardon, we can identify other ingredients that are likely to pair well.

 Lardon's Harmonious Flavours And Complementary Ingredients